shmup/miniboa/README.md

-Miniboa-py3
+Miniboa
 ===========

-Miniboa-py3 is an asynchronous, single-threaded, poll-based Telnet server written in Python.
+Miniboa is an asynchronous, single-threaded, poll-based Telnet server written in Python.
 It supports many users (512 on Windows, 1000 on Unix) and is fully cross-platform.

 This module is ideal for everything from MUD servers to services requiring an administration interface.

-Miniboa-py3 is a fork of [Jim Storch's miniboa](https://code.google.com/p/miniboa/) updated with full support for Python 3.
+Miniboa is a fork of [Jim Storch's miniboa](https://code.google.com/p/miniboa/) updated with full support for Python 3, still supporting Python 2.

 For full documentation, see the miniboa project page.